-I. INTRODUCTION
+1. INTRODUCTION

 Microstrip patch antennas are more popular for low profile, simple and less expensive to manufacture and conformable to nonplaner and planer surfaces.
-These antennas generally consists of a ground plane on the one side with a conducting patch of different geometry like triangular, square ,circular, rectangular and many more on other side of dielectric substrate.
+These antennas generally consists of a conducting patch of different geometry like triangular, square, circular, rectangular and many more on one side of dielectric substrate with a ground plane on the other side.